 The FSET agency management staff must follow a previously established internal process for determining whether a participant will be denied access to the office and/or services due to his or her behavior.
 The process must include providing the participant with written documentation that includes a description of the detrimental behavior and the timeframe that the participant will be denied access to the FSET office and/or services.
 The written explanation must be sent to the participant.
-The written explanation must also include the ability for the individual to request an appeal of the decision to deny access and/or services.
-The decision to deny access and/or services shall maintain in effect until the end of the specified timeframe or until FSET agency management terminates the decision to deny access and/or services first.
+The written explanation must also include the ability for the individual to request an appeal of the decision to deny access and/or services shall maintain in effect until the end of the specified timeframe or until FSET agency management terminates the decision to deny access and/or services, whichever occurs first.